Position: Evaluation of ECG Representations Must Be Fixed: Empirical Study

 \textbf{Pre-training Dataset.} We use the MIMIC-IV ECG database \cite{gow2023}, which contains 800,035 10-second 12-lead ECGs collected from 161,352 patients.
 Each ECG is paired with a text diagnosis report.

-\textbf{Implementation.} We use publicly available MIMIC-IV checkpoints for MERL and D-BETA, published by their respective authors.
-For CLOCS, we retrain on MIMIC-IV following the authors' training procedures so that all models are pre-trained on the same corpus; this isolates differences caused by model design and objective rather than pre-training data.
+\textbf{Implementation.} We use the publicly available MIMIC-IV checkpoints for KED, HeartLang, MERL and D-BETA.
+For CLOCS, we retrain on MIMIC-IV following the authors' training procedures so all models use the same pre-training corpus; this isolates differences in model design and objective rather than pre-training data.
 Full pre-training details are provided in Appendix \ref{sec:clocs-details}.
 All experiments are conducted on one NVIDIA Tesla V100-SXM2-32GB GPU.